ROUKIEN/ROUKIEN/README.md

  * Vue.js
  * PHP
  * Deploying CGI apps (like PHP) in docker could be simpler
- * unconventional solutions for uncommon problems
+ * Feedbacks about unconventional solutions to uncommon problems